stegag/azure-content/articles/vpn-gateway/vpn-gateway-activeactive-rm-powershell.md

 #### 2. Create the VPN gateway with active-active configuration

 Create the virtual network gateway for TestVNet1.
-Note that there are two GatewayIpConfig entries, and the EnableActiveActiveFeature flag is set.
+Note that there are two GatewayIpConfig entries, and the ActiveActive flag is set to $true.
 Active-active mode requires a Route-Based VPN gateway of HighPerformance SKU.
 Creating a gateway can take a while (30 minutes or more to complete).

-	New-AzureRmVirtualNetworkGateway -Name $GWName1 -ResourceGroupName $RG1 -Location $Location1 -IpConfigurations $gw1ipconf1,$gw1ipconf2 -GatewayType Vpn -VpnType RouteBased -GatewaySku HighPerformance -Asn $VNet1ASN -EnableActiveActiveFeature -Debug
+	New-AzureRmVirtualNetworkGateway -Name $GWName1 -ResourceGroupName $RG1 -Location $Location1 -IpConfigurations $gw1ipconf1,$gw1ipconf2 -GatewayType Vpn -VpnType RouteBased -GatewaySku HighPerformance -Asn $VNet1ASN -ActiveActive $true

 #### 3. Obtain the gateway public IP addresses and the BGP Peer IP address